 - What content does my customer base find interest in?
 Amenities?
 Local Area?
 Specials?

 Another thing you’ll want to do some research on is your competitors.
 Find out which channels they seem to be investing the most time on and look to see how much interaction and engagement they are receiving from these channels.
-For example, if most of your competitors are active on Twitter but you notice they receive little to no engagement, then you can assume that either the hotel isn’t providing valuable content to the consumer and thus receiving low engagement or that your customer base isn’t active on this particular channel.
+For example, if most of your competitors are active on Twitter, but you notice they receive little to no engagement.
+You can assume that either the hotel isn’t providing valuable content to the consumer and thus receiving low engagement or that your customer base isn’t active on this particular channel.
 Whatever the case may be, be sure to take the time to look through your competitor’s social media channels and investigate their success and failures based on what they post and how much engagement they receive.

-Now that you have a better idea of which channels to be active on, it is now time to get to know the benefits that each social media channel can bring to your hotel’s digital marketing campaign:
+Now that you have a better idea of which channels to be active on, it is now time to get to know the benefits that each social media channel can bring to your hotel’s digital marketing campaign.

 Another image-based network that is widely used by many travelers is Pinterest.
 This channel is particularly popular amongst travel consumers during the research and planning phase.
 If your hotel is within a popular travel destination and nearby many demand generators, then having a Pinterest page should not even be a question.
-Because many travelers are already on this site, it is only intuitive that your hotel build a Pinterest page that will inspire the consumer to stay at your hotel.
+Because many travelers are already on this site, it is only intuitive that your hotel builds a Pinterest page that will inspire the consumer to stay at your hotel.
 Create visual content that tells your hotel’s story and add boards that will highlight attractions surrounding your hotel.
-Although Pinterest is not focused on conversational interaction like Facebook is, it is still an important aspect to generating traffic to your site by sharing information visually and by captivating travel inspiration to the user.
+Although Pinterest is not focused on conversational interaction like Facebook is, it is still an essential aspect of generating traffic to your site by sharing information visually and by captivating travel inspiration to the user.

 Now that we’ve gone through each social media channel and highlighted the benefits of each, you can conclude that each channel has a positive impact on your hotel’s overall ROI.
-Although each channel has its own unique goals, they all do have one common purpose which is to increase brand exposure and assist with direct bookings.
+Although each channel has its own unique goals, they all do have one common purpose, which is to increase brand exposure and assist with direct bookings.
 Keep in mind that every post should provide value to the consumer and be consistent in your messaging.
 By learning the benefits each channel has for your overall marketing strategy, the better leverage you will have in promoting your hotel’s story.